After pardon, Blackwater guard defiant: ‘I acted correctly’

 “He says, ‘Are you ready for this?'”
 Liberty recalled.
 “I said, ‘Uh, I’m not sure.
 What is going on?’
 He said, ‘Presidential pardon.
 Pack your stuff.’”

-Liberty is one of four former Blackwater contractors pardoned by President Donald Trump in one of Trump’s final acts in office, wiping away their convictions in a 2007 shooting rampage in Baghdad that killed more than a dozen Iraqi civilians.
+Liberty is one of four former Blackwater contractors pardoned by President Donald Trump in one of Trump’s final acts in office, freeing them from prison after a 2007 shooting rampage in Baghdad that killed more than a dozen Iraqi civilians.
 Even for a president who has repeatedly exercised his pardon power on personal associates and political supporters, Trump’s clemency for the contractors was met with especially intense condemnation, both in the United States and the Middle East.

-In an interview with The Associated Press, his first since being released from prison, Liberty again expressed little remorse for actions he says were defensible given the context.
+In an interview with The Associated Press, his first since being released from prison, Liberty, 38, again expressed little remorse for actions he says were defensible given the context.

 “I feel like I acted correctly,” he said of his conduct in 2007.
 “I regret any innocent loss of life, but I’m just confident in how I acted and I can basically feel peace with that.”